Every 1.2 seconds someone with diabetes develops a diabetic foot ulcer. This can lead to tissue death, amputation, sepsis, and death.

 Having special diabetic shoes contribute to healthy feet.
 They decrease pressure points and blisters.
 Diabetic Shoes are considered durable medical equipment (DME) and require a prescription from your provider.

 You can call your insurance provider and ask about your benefits for diabetic shoes.
 Alternatively, our patient care coordinator Beata can help you out with a complimentary benefits check.
-Private Insurance and Medicare have provisions to pay for DME which our Clifton podiatry office is authorized to dispense.
+Private Insurance and Medicare have provisions to pay for DME which our New Jersey podiatrist office is authorized to dispense.
 Talk with your insurance provider to determine how much they cover for diabetic shoes.

 How can you determine if you qualify for coverage of your diabetic shoes through Medicare?
 Read on below.